htanama/HarryGameEngine/README.md

 ```
 make
 ```
-The binary executable 'game-engine'  will located inside the ./build folder To run the game-engine application:
+The binary executable 'game-engine' is located inside the ./build folder To run the game-engine application:
 ```
 ./build/game-engine